mox-1/react-click-handler/README.md

 </PageClickHandler>
 ```

-Clicking on the first div will set its corresponding focus state variable to true and ensure that the second div's focus state variable is false.
+Clicking on the first div will set its corresponding focus state variable to **true** and ensure that the second div's focus state variable is false.

-###### PaceClickSelectors
+#### PageClickSelectors

 In addition to a classname to apply to the wrapper, and the state and setState methods of your parent component, this wrapper component expects to receive an array of selector objects of the form:
 ```javascript